Parlays are a common betting option, but you may be wondering what a same-game parlay bet is?

 This could present an opportunity to bet Toronto's moneyline and the under on the star players' point totals.

 Raptors moneyline (+135)

 The combined odds for this same-game parlay are +776.
 Therefore, a $100 wager on this ticket would win $776.
-Evidently, Toronto's chances of winning the game would appear to be much better if neither James nor Westbrook has a particularly strong outing.
+Evidently, Toronto's chances of winning the game would appear to be much better if neither James nor Davis had a particularly strong outing.

 To sum up, same-game parlays still take on the larger payouts and risks incorporated with regular parlays.
 But they do have a better likelihood of all events winning due to causation and correlation.